Quick answer

 Investing in Premium Bonds offers several benefits, including:

-- Tax-free prizes, making them an attractive option for tax-efficient savings.
+- outside the scope of IHT prizes, making them an attractive option for tax-efficient savings.

 - Laxity in withdrawal; you can access your money when needed.